Type of Funding

 Applicants and their partners (if applicable), must be registered not for profit civil society organisations (CSOs).
 The applicant and, when applicable, partner(s) must be registered in 1 of the abovementioned Commonwealth Foundation member countries and the project should take place in a Commonwealth Foundation member country.
 Applicants cannot have an existing grant from the Commonwealth Foundation.
 The average of the applicant’s total income over the last 2 years has to be less than £3 million.

 - Government and intergovernmental organisations

-- Organisations not based in eligible Commonwealth Foundation member countries
+- Organisations who are not based in eligible Commonwealth Foundation member countries.

 The Commonwealth Foundation will not fund:

 - Attendance at training courses, workshops and conferences unless as part of a larger project funded by the grant

 - Academic study or research unless as part of a larger project funded by the grant

 - Publication of books and films, unless they are part of and/or learning tools developed as a result of a larger project funded by a Commonwealth Foundation grant

 - Exchanges between developed countries